By Wendy Stoltz / Last Modified On January 22, 2023

 What causes a gluten-free cake to crack on top?

-If your temperature is too high, or your cake is placed in the oven too high your cake may bake up into a high, cracked dome.
+If your temperature is too high, or your cake is placed in the oven too high, your cake may bake up into a high, cracked dome.
+That's a common issue with any gluten-free chocolate cake recipe.
+It's also pretty simple to avoid.

-If you are looking for cupcake recipes, just search cupcakes in the search bar on the right.
-Here is a video of my gluten-free chocolate cupcakes, which uses the same ingredients as this chocolate cake.
+If you are looking for cupcake recipes, just search "cupcakes" in the search bar on the right.
+Here is a video of my gluten-free chocolate cupcakes, which use the same ingredients as this chocolate cake.

 Why did my gluten-free cake sink?